 Who we are is a trinity—spirit, soul and human body—that functions as one single entity.
 As a spiritual being, our job is to take control of our physical body much as an experienced equestrian takes the reins of a wonderfully challenging horse.

 Our most important understanding is: We are creators.
-As creators, if we continually focus on problems in the world outside ourselves, we are simultaneously creating a life of problems in our own personal world.
+Whatever we focus our attention on also gets created in our own inner world.
+As creators, when we focus our precious attention on problems in the world outside ourselves, we create similar problems in our own personal world.
 It does not matter whether we love what we are focusing on, want it in our lives or would never want it in our life.
-What we focus on outside ourselves is what we create in our own inner world.
+Whatever we are focusing on outside ourselves gets manifested into our inner world.

 Our spirit is a creator.
 Our soul functions as a creator, and the seven-dimensional bodymind we live in for this lifetime is also a creator, making us creators to the third power.
 Each person is co-creating his or her own unique world and our heart—not our brain—is the sovereign ruler of both our bodymind and of our own personal kingdom.

 We have two consciousness operating systems, heart and brain.
-Every moment we are not spiritually awake, our brain defaults to being in charge of our consciousness.
+Every moment we are not spiritually awake, our brain defaults to being in charge of our consciousness, with dire consequences.

 Brain: Great Servant, Terrible Master